 Coming to 2020, the development of Artificial intelligence (AI) and 5G is still in full swing.
-At the same time that 5G is entering the commercial phase in Taiwan, the development of Internet of Things (IoT) with the strength of the hardware industry has also become more vigorous.
+At the same time that 5G is entering the commercial phase, the development of Internet of Things (IoT) with the strength of the hardware industry has also become more vigorous.
 With the popularity of IoT, the cybersecurity threats of edge devices have increased.
 There are more and more security attacks trying to invade IoT devices, and then entering the core network to steal information and to commit fraud or other illegal acts.

 However, the current pain point of IoT cybersecurity is that not only the related devices are varied, but the components in each device are also very diverse.
 This situation hindered IoT from having a single specification limit.
 In particular, the current global security regulations on IoT are very scarce.
 The lack of established regulations that can be followed makes it difficult for manufacturers to configure security protection mechanisms for the products they produce.

 Since its establishment in 2014, Onward Security as a cybersecurity provider has been deeply involved in the IoT-related security fields.
 One of its main businesses is to prepare security solutions for IoT products produced by customers.
 Morgan Hung, General Manager of Onward Security said that currently IoT security has no international standards yet, so IoT products can only be regulated according to the IoT application industry and the regulations of the country or region where the product is to be exported.
-Besides, he also said that Taiwan really needs a set of its own security standards.
+Besides, he also said that really needs a set of its own security standards.
 In addition to providing norms, manufacturers can also add value to their products because of improved security.

 In the meanwhile, Morgan Hung pointed out that manufacturers may have cyber security awareness, but most of them do not know where to start working on it.
 Therefore, under the trend of increasing attention to cybersecurity, equipment manufacturers should take the long view and seek assistance as soon as possible so as to add value to their products by security protection measures.